Isaac Jogues: Early missions

 For six years, Jogues lived in the village of St-Joseph and learned the Hurons' ways and language.
-The missionaries "accommodated themselves to the customs and food of the savages" as much as possible to show the Indians that they intended to share their life.
+The missionaries "accommodated themselves to the customs and food" of the Hurons as much as possible to show them that they intended to share their life.
 Gradually, the native people began to accept Jogues.
-This did not last long, however, as there were some Indians who had been "among the English and Dutch settlers to the south" who spread reports that the missionaries brought "calamity wherever they went and that they had in consequence been driven out of Europe."
+This did not last long, however, as there were some native people who had been "among the English and Dutch settlers to the south" who spread reports that the missionaries brought "calamity wherever they went and that they had in consequence been driven out of Europe."

-Jogues traveled with Garnier to the Petun, a first nations band located in modern-day southern Ontario, who were also known as the Tobacco Nation for their chief commodity crop.
-The natives of the village were so uninviting to the missionaries that the Fathers thought it would be impossible to do any missionary work among them.
-The rumors that had encircled them spread to the village and quickly discovered that their cause was just as hopeless as in the former place.
-They traveled from village to village, until after a couple of months, they decided that they could not continue to do their missionary work.
-Their luck changed, however, when in 1639, the new superior of the Jesuit Mission, Father Jérôme Lalemant, entrusted the building of Fort Sainte-Marie to Jogues.
+Jogues traveled with Garnier to the Petun, a native band located in modern-day southern Ontario, who were also known as the Tobacco Nation for their main commodity crop.
+The natives of the village were so uninviting to the missionaries that the fathers thought it would be impossible to do any missionary work among them.
+The rumors that had encircled them spread to the village and they quickly discovered that their cause was just as hopeless as in St-Joseph.
+They traveled from village to village, until after a couple of months, they decided that they could not continue their missionary work.
+Their luck changed however, when in 1639 the new superior of the Jesuit mission, Father Jérôme Lalemant, entrusted the building of Fort Sainte-Marie to Jogues.

-In September 1641, Jogues and Charles Raymbaut went into the territory of the Sauteurs (Oijbwe).
-Some two thousand Indians welcomed them upon their arrival.
-Jogues settled down to the duties of a resident missioner at St. Mary's for some time.
+In September 1641, Jogues and Charles Raymbault went into the territory of the Saulteurs (Oijbwe).
+Some two thousand natives welcomed them upon their arrival.
+Jogues settled down to the duties of a resident missioner at Sainte-Marie for some time.